-Planning an intervention can be a difficult process.
-You need to be sympathetic to the patients’ needs, but also firm enough to insist that they focus on their alcohol abuse and seek help through rehab.
+Planning an intervention can be difficult.
+You need to be sympathetic to the patients’ needs but also firm enough to insist that they focus on their alcohol abuse and seek help through rehab.

-Also try and get close family and friends to attend the intervention, as this places greater stress on the importance of the intended patient attending rehab.
+Also, try and get close family and friends to attend the intervention, as this places more significant stress on the importance of the intended patient attending rehab.
 It will also be an opportunity for loved ones to clearly explain to the affected person how their addiction is taking a toll on others’ lives through their addiction-fuelled actions and behaviour.
 This process is about getting the alcoholic to see how their actions affect others, not to attribute blame.

 If you are worried about what to say or how you might conduct yourself in an intervention, speak to the interventionist, who can help you prepare notes or a speech to the alcoholic that will get your feelings across in a measured and calm way.